recoskyler/Cheat-Sheets/ICA0013_Fundamentals_of_Networking.md

 # ICA0013 Fundamentals Of Networking

+Cheat sheet for Cisco Networking Labs.
+Can be used on: Cisco IOS and Microsoft Windows Vista, 7, 8, 8.1, 10.

 - [ICA0013 Fundamentals Of Networking](#ica0013-fundamentals-of-networking)
   - [SWITCH/ROUTER](#switchrouter)
     - [Connecting to a switch/router using console port](#connecting-to-a-switchrouter-using-console-port)